 The Alexander Technique is fundamentally different to other therapies in that it's not strictly speaking a therapy at all.
 It's therapeutic benefits are well documented but what sets it apart is that it's truly educational.
 It essentially shows you how to stop hurting yourself with unconscious patterns of movement, and muscular and mental tension.
-You can think of it as a self care skill that puts you in the driving seat to actively take responsibility for your own health and well being. it also improves your performance in sporting activities, playing a musical instrument and other hobbies.
+You can think of it as a self care skill that puts you in the driving seat to actively take responsibility for your own health and well being.
+It also improves your performance in sporting activities, playing a musical instrument and other hobbies.

 The Alexander Technique is a practical form of embodied mindfulness, and this is something else that sets it apart from most other therapies.
 At it's core is the idea that the body and mind aren't simply connected (leaving them as separate entities still), but are part of a functional and indivisible whole, a psychophysical unity.
 A continuum rather than a connection.
 As such it's not just useful for dealing with physical pain but also how you react (and over-react!) to situations mentally/emotionally.
 It helps you to reduce your stress levels whilst maintaining your poise and improving posture.
 The Alexander Technique is less a technique to do correctly and more a tool of self discovery.